Investigators say poor track conditions caused a 2021 Amtrak derailment in Montana that killed three

 The severity of the injuries were made worse by the Amtrak train’s lack of seatbelts and windows that weren’t strong enough to keep passengers from being ejected when the train derailed, the National Transportation Safety Board found.

 Amtrak’s Empire Builder derailed Sept.
-25, 2021, in northern Montana while en route from Chicago to Seattle and Portland, Oregon, with 165 people on board, including its crew.
+25, 2021, in northern Montana while it was en route from Chicago to Seattle and Portland, Oregon, with 165 people on board, including its crew.
+It was traveling on tracks owned by BNSF Railway.

 Six people were ejected from the train's observation car, which has larger windows and was one of three cars that ended up on its side.
 One person who had been riding in the observation car died, as did two people who were in the vestibule between the observation car and the car behind it, the NTSB said.

-The combination of wear and damage to the railroad track, had it been noticed by BNSF Railway inspectors, should have led to the track being replaced before the derailment occurred, the report found.
-Investigators also found that a train inspector’s workload likely prevented him from doing a walking inspection of the area before the derailment.
+Had the combination of wear and damage to the railroad track been noticed by BNSF Railway inspectors, the railroad would have been able to address the issue before the derailment occurred, the report found.
+Investigators also found that a train inspector’s workload likely prevented him from doing a timely walking inspection of the area before the derailment.

+That inspector had worked an average of 13 hours a day in the four weeks prior to the incident, and the last walking inspection of the area had been done two years before the derailment, the report found.

+The inspector had noticed problems with the joints on the tracks during a riding inspection two days before the derailment, but he and a manager didn’t stop to check out the joints.
+BNSF had also ordered trains to go no faster than 50 mph in that area seven times in the two months before the derailment — a period in which it was replacing railroad ties.

 The poor track conditions included a worn rail, vertical track deflection, misalignment and instability in the rail bed, the report found.
-The track is owned by BNSF railroad.
 The NTSB said BNSF’s lack of action indicated “a shortcoming in its safety culture.”

 “This tragedy is a powerful reminder that there’s no substitute for robust track inspection practices, which can prevent derailments by identifying track conditions that may deteriorate over time,” said NTSB Chair Jennifer Homendy.

-Emails sent to Amtrak spokesperson Marc Magliari and BNSF railroad spokesperson Lena Kent were not immediately returned.
+“We are committed to timely maintenance, repair and replacement whenever issues or potential issues are detected,” Kent said in an emailed statement.

+Marc Magliari, a spokesperson for Amtrak, said in a statement that “Amtrak appreciates the opportunity to participate in the investigation and we will review the recommendations.
+Amtrak will continue to work with all stakeholders to improve rail safety for the traveling public.”

-Kristofer Riddle, an attorney for four passengers who were on the train when it derailed, said he was unsurprised by the report’s findings because damaged tracks are well-known safety concerns.
+Kristofer Riddle, an attorney for four passengers who were on the train, said he was unsurprised by the report’s findings because damaged tracks are well-known safety concerns.

 What continues to outrage him, he said, is that the same safety concerns arise after passenger train accidents without any changes.
 One of his clients, Justin Ruddell, was in a train car restroom when it derailed near the small town of Joplin, whipping the door open and pouring dirt and gravel atop him as he clung for dear life.

-Note: This story has been updated to correct spelling of Margie and Don Varnadoe, not Varnado.